-- 5.175.
+5.176.
 An authority may hold assets in the form of long-term investments.
 Long-term investments are defined in paragraph 2.25.
 On acquisition, long-term investments should be recorded in the cash book as expenditure and therefore appear as part of the total in line 6 (all other payments).
-Any asset created in this way should also be recorded on the asset register at its purchase cost.
-At year-end the asset will also appear within the sum at line 9. - 5.176.
+Any asset created in this way should also be

+- recorded on the asset register at its purchase cost.
+At year-end the asset will also appear within the sum at line 9. - 5.177.
 When an authority sells a long-term investment and returns the funds to the bank account, this is treated as income on the AGAR.
 Such realisations (other than from CCLA's LAPF) if exceeding £10,000, will constitute Useable Capital Receipts.
-Authorities undertaking such transactions should assess the annual turnover implications before carrying out the transaction. - 5.177.
-Where an authority acquires an investment with a fixed maturity date (for example, a three-year savings bond), the investment should be accounted for as expenditure in the year (line 6) and as an increase in assets and long-term investment (line 9) until

-- its maturity.
-At maturity, the total (gross) proceeds should be recorded as income in line 3 (total other receipts) and the asset removed from the register. - 5.178.
+Authorities undertaking such transactions should assess the annual turnover implications before carrying out the transaction. - 5.178.
+Where an authority acquires an investment with a fixed maturity date (for example, a three-year savings bond), the investment should be accounted for as expenditure in the year (line 6) and as an increase in assets and long-term investment (line 9) until its maturity.
+At maturity, the total (gross) proceeds should be recorded as income in line 3 (total other receipts) and the asset removed from the register.
+A reinvestment should result from an affirmative decision (whether of council or delegated) and thus constitutes a new transaction. - 5.179.
 Any transaction costs should be recorded as other expenditure in line 6.
-At maturity, the original acquisition value of the investment asset (which will remain unchanged over its term for the purposes of the AGAR) should be removed from the total in line 9. - 5.179.
+At maturity, the original acquisition value of the investment asset (which will remain unchanged over its term for the purposes of the AGAR) should be removed from the total in line - 5.180.
 Long-term investments should be recorded in the asset and investments register at original cost at acquisition (the purchase price) which for accounting purposes will remain unchanged until disposal.
-It is recognised that the market value of long-term investments may change over time; therefore, at each year end, the RFO should make a note in the asset register of the notional market value of each investment as at 31 March to inform readers. - 5.180.
-Any real (crystallised) gain or loss compared to purchase cost will only ever be accounted for at the time of disposal when the total proceeds from the investment will be included in line 3. - 5.181.
-Dividend or interest received should be included in line 3 once received into the bank account or added to the value in line 9 if reinvested. - 5.182.
+It is recognised that the market value of long-term investments may change over time; therefore, at each year end, the RFO should make a note in the asset register of the notional market value of each investment as at 31 March to inform readers. - 5.181.
+Any real (crystallised) gain or loss compared to purchase cost will only ever be accounted for at the time of disposal when the total proceeds from the investment will be included in line 3. - 5.182.
+Dividend or interest received should be included in line 3 once received into the bank account or added to the value in line 9 if reinvested. - 5.183.
 When the authority has incurred expenditure by making a loan, grant or other financial assistance to a third party, this transaction should be recorded as an expenditure item in the cash book.
-Any loan or other repayable amount should be added to the asset and investments register. - 5.183.
-The outstanding amount of any third-party loan at 31 March each year, excluding interest, should be reported in the sum of line 9. - 5.184.
+Any loan or other repayable amount should be added to the asset and investments register. - 5.184.
+The outstanding amount of any third-party loan at 31 March each year, excluding interest, should be reported in the sum of line 9. - 5.185.
 Any repayment of a loan or part of it, or any interest received should be recorded as an income item in the cash book when received and reported in line 3.
 This receipt will also be reflected as an increase in line 7 (balances carried forward).
 Any repayments of loan principal must also be applied to reduce the amount of the loan outstanding on the asset and investments register.